Home Before Dark

 Home Before Dark is the twenty-seventh studio album by American singer-songwriter Neil Diamond.
-Released on May 5, 2008, it was the artist's second album for American Recordings.
+Released on May 5, 2008, it was the artist's second album for American Recordings, and also released on Columbia Records.
+The album was re-released on December 2, 2014 by UMe.

 Home Before Dark received generally positive reviews from critics upon its release and topped the national albums charts in the United States, the United Kingdom, and New Zealand.
 It has since been accredited with album certifications in several regions.

 In May 2008, at the age of 67, Neil Diamond was the oldest performer to have a number one record.
 This mark was previously held by Bob Dylan in 2006 with his Modern Times album, released when he was 65.
 However, Bob Dylan's 2009 album, Together Through Life, earned Dylan that position again, because Dylan released his most recent work at 67 years and 11 months compared to Diamond's releasing Home Before Dark at 67 years and 3 months.